 From the Minister of Finance

-The Budget shows the economy is expected to strengthen from the second half of this year, with GDP peaking at 4.4 percent in June 2023.
-Unemployment is forecast to rise slightly in the near term before declining to 4.2 percent at the end of the forecast period.
+Budget 2022 shows the economy is expected to be robust in the near term.
+It is expected to strengthen from the second half of this year, with annual growth peaking at 4.2 per cent in June 2023.

 HON GRANT ROBERTSON